allensoberano/self_learning_curriculum/README.md

 Would like to have a codementor once a week maybe do a hangout to explain in more detail abstractions and questions we can't answer as a group.

 #What if I still need more help?
-Then you really do need help.
+Then you really do need help...